sufladka/good-things-bad-things/README.md

 ## Use static imports for static declarative APIs

-I've emphasized the importance of using declarative APIs.
-To make them even more elegant, consider employing static imports for static methods where appropriate.
+I've highlighted the significance of employing declarative APIs, which often shape a Domain Specific Language (DSL) and incorporate factories, effectively creating a dictionary of available terms — such as `Collectors` or `Comparators` in the Stream API.
+To enhance their elegance, consider utilizing static imports for appropriate static methods.

 Let's compare these two code snippets:

 ```java